Paley-Wiener theorems for a p-adic spherical variety: Introduction

 The unitary scattering operators $S_w$ were introduced in \cite{SV}, but here we need to prove that they preserve Harish-Chandra Schwartz spaces (at least their discrete summands).
 The explicit expression \eqref{explicitiota} for $\iota_\Theta$ allows us to relate the fiberwise versions $\mathscr S_w$ of the scattering maps to the asymptotics of normalized Eisenstein integrals and normalized constant terms, hence deducing their rationality in the parameter by a linear algebra argument, Proposition \ref{decompEisenstein}.
 Essentially, the operator $\mathscr S_w$, for $w\in W_X(\Omega,\Theta)$, is the ``$w$-equivariant part'' of the asymptotics $e_\Omega^*$ of the normalized Eisenstein integral $E_{\Theta, \disc}$.
 A priori knowledge of $L^2$-boundedness of the operators $S_w$, together with the ``linear'' form of the poles of Eisenstein integrals \ref{regularEisenstein}, cf.\ also \cite{BD}, allow us to show that their poles do not meet the unitary spectrum, Theorem \ref{fiberwisescattering}, and since they are unitary it follows from \eqref{isomdiscrete} that $S_w$, for $w\in W_X(\Omega,\Theta)$, maps $\mathscr C(X_\Theta)_\disc$ isomorphically onto $\mathscr C(X_\Omega)_\disc$.

 Using this fact, and a characterization of the Bernstein maps $\iota_\Theta$ from \cite{SV}, we are able to prove that $\iota_\Theta$ maps $\mathscr C(X_\Theta)_\disc$ into $\mathscr C(X)$ (Proposition \ref{Theta to X}).
 This is essentially the fact that some wave packets are in the Harish-Chandra Schwartz space (cf.\ \cite{DH} for a result of this type for symmetric spaces).
-Vice versa, the description of $\iota_\Theta$ in terms of normalized Eisenstein integrals \eqref{explicitiota}, together with the regularity of normalized Eisenstein integrals on the unitary spectrum, proves that $\iota_{\Theta,\disc}^*$ continuously sends the space $\mathscr C(X)$ into $\mathscr C(X_\Theta)_\disc$ (Proposition \ref{X to Theta}), and this is enough to prove the Paley-Wiener theorems \ref{HCPW1}, \ref{HCPW2} for the Harish-Chandra Schwartz space.
+Vice versa, the description of $\iota_\Theta$ in terms of normalized Eisenstein integrals \eqref{explicitiota}, together with the regularity of normalized Eisenstein integrals on the unitary spectrum, proves that $\iota_{\Theta,\disc}^*$ continuously sends the space $\mathscr C(X)$ into $\mathscr C(X_\Theta)_\disc$ (Proposition \ref{X to Theta}), and this is enough to prove the Paley--Wiener theorems \ref{HCPW1}, \ref{HCPW2} for the Harish-Chandra Schwartz space.

 To construct the smooth scattering operators $\textswab S_w$ one needs to study properties of the compositions $e_\Omega^* e_\Theta$ restricted to cuspidal summands, and more precisely that the restriction of this composition to $\mathcal S(X_\Theta)_\cusp$ is zero if $\Omega$ does not contain an associate of $\Theta$, has cuspidal image if $\Omega$ is associate to $\Theta$ and has image in the orthogonal complement of the cuspidal summand if $\Omega$ strictly contains an associate of $\Theta$, Theorem \ref{smoothscattering}.
-The proofs of these facts are accomplished in section \ref{sec:smooth} using the explicit description \eqref{explicite} of these maps in terms of normalized Eisenstein integrals.
-The proof relies in a crucial way on a theorem in \cite{SV} (which in turn was based on a theorem of Bezrukavnikov and Kazhdan \cite{BezK}) which says that the support of $e^*_\Omega f$ for $f \in \mathcal S(X)$, is \emph{bounded}, i.e.\ of compact closure in a (fixed) affine embedding of $X_\Theta$; this allows to prove the vanishing of certain ``exponents'' of the Eisenstein integrals.
+The proofs of these facts are accomplished in section \ref{sec:smooth}.
+The proof relies in a crucial way on a theorem in \cite{SV} (which in turn was based on a theorem of Bezrukavnikov and Kazhdan \cite{BezK}) which says that the support of $e^*_\Omega f$ for $f \in \mathcal S(X)$, is \emph{bounded}, i.e.\ of compact closure in a (fixed) affine embedding of $X_\Theta$; this allows to prove the vanishing of certain ``exponents'' of the normalized Eisenstein integrals which by \eqref{explicite} spectrally decompose the maps $e_\Theta$.
 By totally different methods these results were obtained by Carmona-Delorme \cite{CD} for symmetric spaces, via an explicit description of the constant term of Eisenstein integrals, starting from cuspidal data, in terms of ``$C$-functions''.